Battle of Abu Hamed: Battle

 The Mahdists in the trenches, equipped with outdated rifles and makeshift ammunition, designed to wait until Hunter's forces were well within range to open fire.
 The entrenched Mahdists weathered the continual barrage of the advancing forces until the distance shrunk to one hundred yards.
 Together, the Mahdist line erupted in rifle fire, hammering the advancing battalions and, in particular, the stationary 10th Sudanese.
 Two British officers, Brevet-Major Henry Sidney and Lieutenant Edward Fitzclarence, three Egyptian officers, and a dozen regular soldiers were killed in the volleys.
 Over fifty were wounded across the brigade.
 Following this exchange, the battalions abandoned their orderly approach and charged the trenches with their bayonets.
 A furious melee ensued, wherein soldiers of MacDonald's brigade poured into the trenches and through the town, engaging in vicious hand-to-hand combat with Mahdists wherever they were to be found in the winding alleyways and narrow houses of Abu Hamed.
 In several places artillery was used to dislodge particularly stalwart defenders, while the Mahdist cavalry, looking on as Hunter's battalions swept through the town, turned to flee south towards Berber.

-By seven-thirty, the town was firmly in the hands of Major-General Hunter's force.
-Almost the entirety of the Mahdist garrison, excepting the cavalry, had been slain in desperate combats throughout the settlement.
+By 7:30, the town was firmly in the hands of Major-General Hunter's force.
+Almost the entirety of the Mahdist garrison, excepting the cavalry, had been slain in desperate combat throughout the settlement.
 However, a few isolated pockets of Mahdist resistance remained in fortified houses, violently refusing to give up the fight.
 Six men sent to capture a Mahdist sniper's position in a small house near the river were each killed, forcing Hunter to invoke his artillery.
 The building was shelled to ruins, but the sniper survived, evidenced by the shooting of another soldier sent to locate his body.
 Finally, a second barrage of artillery blasted what remained of the structure and the rubble fell silent, though the sniper's body was never found.
 The local inhabitants had armed themselves with clubs and spears to defend themselves during the battle, but played little role in its outcome.